Keegan-Wright/YASAM/README.md

     - Bulk unlock/lock selected achievements
     - Unlock/lock all achievements for a game
 - Free game alerts
+- Task automation and scheduling via cron jobs
+    - Set games to automatically idle on a set schedule
+    - Games will stop idling after the idle time has been hit

 ### Planned

 - Automatic trading card farming
 - Automatic card trading
-- Task automation and scheduling via cron jobs

 ## Requirements